marijnkampf/silverstripe-extra-attributes-field/README.md

-Dropdown Attributes Field module
+Extra Attributes Field module
 ================================

 Description
 -----------
-Extension of SilverStripe DropdownField to allow attributes for options of dropdown field.
+Extension of SilverStripe form fields to allow adding attributes to child elements on dropdown and checkboxset fields.

 Maintainer Contact
 ------------------